guettli/simple21term/LATER.md

 * Share URL (Mail, Slack, ...)
 * Hyperlinks to different sources.
 * Synonyms of terms.
-* Theory about the concept.
-* Certification.
-Three Levels: Theory, Usage, Consulting.
 * Clone system.
 Then a second system can get used to test new structures, for education, ...
 * Make PyCharm commands "runserver", "makemigration", "migrate" automatically available.
 * WYSIWYG editor with paginated queryset result.
 * Feedback workflow.
 Every page should have a "feedback" button.
 * Face above the search field, which smileys if you enter a term.
 * Sync data: For example customer-DB.
 ERP Systems (SAP)
+* Cache-Forever trick: URL to term includes its version-ID.
+The content never changes :-)
+* React Frontend
+* mobile later.
+First focus on desktop.

+## Misc

+* Certification.
+Three Levels: Theory, Usage, Consulting.

 ## Hosting

 * Heroku

-## Theory
+## QM Theory
 * single source of truth: https://en.wikipedia.org/wiki/Single_source_of_truth
 * Integration of multiple information systems: Confluence, SharePoint, ...
 * Three ...: public (world wide), intranet public (everybody within the company), confidential